27 February 2018

 Meet the specialist

 Spire Harpenden’s clinical Specialist Speech and Language Therapist Lyn Button works directly with individuals, carers and healthcare professionals to provide tailored holistic treatment programmes to improve communication.
-Lyn has experience of over 23 years in the healthcare field, making a profound difference to the lives of many.
+Lyn has over 23 years' experience in the healthcare field, making a profound difference to the lives of many.

-To book in with Mrs Lyn Button today, call us here at Spire Harpenden Hospital on 01582 714 420.
+To book an appointment with Mrs Lyn Button today, call us here at Spire Harpenden Hospital on 01582 714 420.

 The content of this article is provided for general information only, and should not be treated as a substitute for the professional medical advice of your doctor or other health care professional.